Monopoles and Landau-Ginzburg Models II: Floer Homology: Abstract

 \section{Abstract}

-This is the second paper of this series.
-We define the monopole Floer homology for any pair $(Y,\omega)$, where $Y$ is a compact oriented 3-manifold with toroidal boundary and $\omega$ is a suitable closed 2-form.
-This generalizes the work of Kronheimer-Mrowka for closed oriented 3-manifolds.
-The Euler characteristic of this Floer homology recovers the Milnor torsion invariant of the 3-manifold by a theorem of Meng-Taubes.
+This is the second paper in this series.
+Following the setup of Meng-Taubes, we define the monopole Floer homology for any pair $(Y,\omega)$, where $Y$ is a compact oriented 3-manifold with toroidal boundary and $\omega$ is a suitable closed 2-form viewed as a decoration.
+This construction fits into a (3+1)-topological quantum field theory and generalizes the work of Kronheimer-Mrowka for closed oriented 3-manifolds.
+By a theorem of Meng-Taubes and Turaev, the Euler characteristic of this Floer homology recovers the Milnor-Turaev torsion invariant of the 3-manifold.